maribaklanova/Singapore-rental-analysis/README.md

 #### 4.2 Rent dynamics across regions

-As the raw data had the limited date format of mmyy, I couldn't perform the proper time-series analysis.
+As the raw data had the limited date format of *mmyy*, I couldn't perform the proper time-series analysis.
 However, we can evaluate the general month-to-month dynamic.

 ![](https://github.com/maribaklanova/Singapore-rental-analysis/assets/162949373/ba02bd16-8572-43f3-a096-457ec35457bd)